 See Related: Cathedrale Notre Dame

-Mont Saint Michel is a distant medieval abbey erected on a tidal island in the middle of a huge expanse of land and sky.
+Mont Saint Michel is a distant medieval abbey erected on a tidal island in the middle of a vast expanse of land and sky.
 This location is so distinctive that it was designated a UNESCO World Heritage Site.
 And it is one of France’s most gorgeous attractions.

-Go with your own driver and guide from your hotel through this Private Day Trip to Mont Saint-Michel, Monastary & Abbey.
+Go with your driver and guide from your hotel through this Private Day Trip to Mont Saint-Michel, Monastary & Abbey.
 Drive through the lovely French countryside of Normandy and Brittany.
-You can go to the northwestern coast of France and to the famous medieval monastery of Mont Saint-Michel.
+You can go to the northwestern coast of France and the famous medieval monastery of Mont Saint-Michel.

 You can wander inside the magnificent Mont St Michel Abbey.
-And take in the breathtaking views from the parapets.
+And take in the awe-inspiring views from the parapets.
 You can walk up the historic Grand Rue and take in the medieval old-world aura that still exists today.

 Enter the catholic church, which houses a sacred shrine to St Michael the Archangel, and prepare to climb, as the citadel is built on a mound!

-See Related: Fun & Best Things to do in Paris, France
+See Related: Fun & Best Things to Do in Paris, France

 4. Shrines of France Pilgrimage Tour